Puppy training: Five top tips for success!

 1) Decide on your boundaries

 Before you start training your puppy, lay out the ‘house rules’ in your mind.
+Make sure the entire family agree to stick to them!

 Will they be allowed to go on beds and furniture, for example?
 Will they have the freedom to go anywhere in the home or will certain areas be out of bounds?